A 'Mini-Organ' Delivering Real Insulin in Real Time

 Additionally, a BioHub platform can be used to house not just islets, but any future insulin-producing cell type that scientists create.

-The components that comprise the BioHub are in various stages of development and testing, with pre-clinical trials currently underway.
+The components that comprise the BioHub are in various stages of development and testing.